Facts about Meningococcal Disease for Adults

 - FACT: Serogroup B vaccines are safe and effective vaccines licensed to prevent meningococcal disease in individuals age 10 to 25 years.

-- FACT: Quadrivalent vaccine is recommended for routine immunization of adolescents at age 11-12 years and again at age 16 years, and adults with certain risk factors.
+- FACT: Quadrivalent vaccine is recommended for routine immunization of adolescents at age 11-12 years, with a booster at age 16 years, and for adults with certain risk factors.